Hulk: Where Monsters Dwell

-Hulk: Where Monsters Dwell is a 2016 American direct-to-video animated superhero film featuring the superhero character Hulk.
+Hulk: Where Monsters Dwell is a 2016 American direct-to-streaming animated superhero film featuring the superhero character Hulk.
 The movie takes its name from a 1970s Marvel comic book title.
-Just like Marvel Super Hero Adventures: Frost Fight!, this film is set within the same continuity as Avengers Assemble and second film in the Marvel Animated Universe.
+The film is set within the same continuity as Avengers Assemble and Ultimate Spider-Man.
+It is the second film in the Marvel Animated Universe after Marvel Super Hero Adventures: Frost Fight!.

 Plot

 Doctor Strange brings Hulk to New York City to assist fighting rampaging monsters on Halloween night, which were young teens stuck dreaming and changed into the monsters that they fear.
 During battle, Hulk randomly reverts to an unconscious Bruce Banner.
 Doctor Strange planned a trip to the Dream Dimension with the Hulk to get to the bottom of the monsters while confronting Nightmare.
-Before this happens, they call upon the Howling Commandos (consisting of Jasper Sitwell's zombie form, Man-Thing, Vampire by Night / Nina Price, Warwolf, and Minotaur / Benito Serrano) to watch over their physical forms and contain the rampaging monsters.
-Banner and Hulk split for their trip to other dimension with Banner using the dream version of Iron Man's Hulkbuster armor.
+Before this happens, they call upon the S.H.I.E.L.D.'s Paranormal Containment Unit (consisting of Jasper Sitwell's zombie form, Man-Thing, Vampire by Night / Nina Price, and Warwolf) to watch over their physical forms and contain the rampaging monsters.
+Banner and Hulk split for their trip to the other dimension with Banner using the dream version of Iron Man's Hulkbuster armor.